epics-containers/ibek-support/README.md

 This repo holds details of how to build EPICS support modules within an epics-containers Generic IOC Dockerfile.
-For runtime, it also has details of how to use features from each support module in an epics-containers IOC instance.
+For runtime, it also has details of how to use features from each support module in an epics-container IOC instance.

 ## Scope